Pauan/nino/README.rst

     foo&bar  ->  foo_38_bar
     foo_bar  ->  foo__bar

-* ``NINO.Error`` lets you specify a custom function for errors.
+* ``NINO.error`` lets you specify a custom function for errors.
 The first argument is the AST object that caused the error, and the second argument is the error message.
+Whatever the function returns is thrown.

 Why use it?
 ===========